pipegalera/NBA-Optimizing-Player-Selection/README.md

-# Creating Dream Teams under the Salary Cap:  NBA PlayerSelection Optimization
+# Creating Dream Teams under the Salary Cap:  NBA Player Selection Optimization

 How can teams use computer modeling to increase their winning rate?
 This project-paper proposes optimizing NBA player selection based on stats and salary of the players.
 I use a linear regression model to estimate the weight of offensive and defensive stats on winning an NBA game.
 Then, I use these weights to set up an optimization problem to select the best NBA line-up to achieve two main goals: i) Maximum wins under the 2018 salary cap ii) Minimum team salary that match the win threshold of the last league champion.